 Facebook autocompletes as you type.
 Select your friends' names when you see them.
+You can also click the Add button next to any of the names Facebook suggests to add them to the list.

 To remove people from a list (starting from the list's page), follow these steps.